nick-bratton/susi/README.md

 2. Move out of sandboxes
 3. Use ENV instead of locally stored keys
 4. Message interactivity (securely confirming hours on Slack)
+    * However, it seems we [may not be able](https://github.com/10Kft/10kft-api/blob/master/sections/time-entries.md#time-entries-and-resource-only-users) to confirm time entries from the API.